Inferring Traffic Models in Terminal Airspace from Flight Tracks and Procedures: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} Federal Aviation Administration's (FAA) Next Generation Air Transportation System (NextGen) \cite{FAAnextgen} and EUROCONTROL's Single European Sky ATM Research Program (SESAR) \cite{Sesar} have led the modernization of global air traffic management (ATM) systems.
-A cornerstone of these systems is a trajectory-based operations (TBO) concept, which manages air traffic based on four-dimensional trajectory (4DT) information, consisting of a series of three-dimensional coordinates (latitude, longitude, and altitude) with an added time variable.
-Constructing robust aircraft trajectory models is important for the successful implementation of modern ATM systems.
+\lettrine{D}{eveloping} and assessing air traffic management (ATM) systems is a key step towards increasing the safety of air transport that requires probabilistically modeling future aircraft trajectories based on past data.
+The Federal Aviation Administration's (FAA) Next Generation Air Transportation System (NextGen) \cite{FAAnextgen} and EUROCONTROL's Single European Sky ATM Research Program (SESAR) \cite{Sesar}, which have led the modernization of global air traffic management (ATM) systems, are examples of such model-dependent ATM programs.
+The concept of trajectory-based operations (TBO) is a cornerstone of these systems, managing air traffic based on four-dimensional trajectory (4DT) information which consists of a series of three-dimensional coordinates (latitude, longitude, and altitude) with an added time variable.
+However, open-source, real-world flight data is limited or inaccessible.
+This necessitates constructing robust aircraft trajectory models, which are important for the successful implementation of modern ATM systems.
 These trajectory models can be useful for developing new concepts of operation, flight planning, aircraft scheduling, and conflict detection.
+All of these tasks are critical for the safety, efficiency, and predictability of air transport and are dependent on effective trajectory models.

-The trajectory models should be able to represent aircraft behavior following real operations.
+Trajectory models should be able to represent the behavior of aircraft following real operations.
 Aircraft operated under instrument flight rules (IFR) are instructed to follow standard flight procedures, defined as a series of virtual waypoints.
 However, the actual paths flown by each aircraft vary due to various factors such as pilot behavior, weather, and preferences of air traffic controllers.
-Aircraft trajectory models should capture this variability as well as the general tendency of aircraft to follow the procedures.
+Aircraft trajectory models should capture both this variability and the general tendency of aircraft to follow procedures.

-Furthermore, the variability of aircraft behavior differs between flight stages.
-For example, during the initial approach, aircraft tend to have high variability in following procedures because they are converging from various directions to the landing runway, and they can be radar vectored to the final approach course.
-In contrast, aircraft on final approach have low variability because they need to stay aligned with the runway to land safely.
+An additional factor these models must account for is that the variability of aircraft behavior differs between flight stages.
+For example, during the initial approach, aircraft tend to have high variability in following procedures because they are converging from multiple directions to the landing runway, and they can be radar vectored to the final approach course.
+By contrast, aircraft on the final approach have low variability because they need to stay aligned with the runway to land safely.